sweet-af/Olive-Editor-Artwo-Effects/README.md

 ### Effect List:

-- **Color Switcher** : Simple and weird Color Correction and Calibration effect.
+- **Color Switch** : Simple and weird Color Correction and Calibration effect.
   Example: [![Artwo Color Switcher example](https://i.imgur.com/fUQVmVq.png)](https://youtu.be/jAmpZuvkRYc)

 _This is the first of many more to come._